Baby Driver

 Baby Driver premiered at the South by Southwest festival on March 11, 2017, followed by releases in North America and the United Kingdom on June 28.
-The media praised the film's craftsmanship and actors, though certain aspects of the writing were sources of criticism.
+Critics praised the film's craftsmanship and actors, though sometimes disapproved of aspects of the writing such as plot development.
 The National Board of Review selected Baby Driver as one of the top films of the year.
 It earned $227 million globally, bolstered by positive word-of-mouth support and flagging interest in blockbuster franchises.
-Baby Driver was nominated for numerous awards, including three Academy Awards, two BAFTA Film Awards (with a win for Editing), two Critics' Choice Awards (again, with a win for Editing), and a Golden Globe for Best Actor - Musical or Comedy nomination for Elgort, and won several other honors, chiefly for technical achievement.
-The success of Baby Driver increased studio interest in producing a sequel.
+Baby Driver was nominated for numerous awards, including three Academy Awards, two BAFTA Film Awards (winning one), two Critics' Choice Awards (winning one), and a Golden Globe for Best Actor in a Musical or Comedy for Elgort, and won several other honors, chiefly for technical achievement.
+The success of Baby Driver spurred speculation in the media about a sequel, which remains tentatively planned as of 2026.

 Plot

 In Atlanta, Miles, self-named "Baby", is a young getaway driver who lost his parents in a car crash that left him with tinnitus, and finds catharsis in music.
 He ferries crews of robbers assembled by kingpin Doc to pay off a debt as recompense for theft of a car containing Doc's illicit goods.
 Between jobs, he remixes snippets of recorded conversations and cares for his deaf foster father Joseph.
 At Bo’s Diner, a local restaurant, he meets a waitress named Debora, and they start dating.

 His next robbery goes awry after an armed bystander chases them down, but Baby evades him and the police.
 Having paid his debt, Baby quits his life of crime and starts delivering pizzas.
 Baby takes Debora out on a date at a fancy restaurant where he runs into Doc, who pays for their meal.
-Meeting Baby outside, Doc coerces him to join his planned post-office heist under threat of retaliation.
+Meeting Baby outside, Doc coerces him to join a planned US Post Office heist under threat of retaliation if he refuses.
 The crew consists of easygoing Buddy, his sharpshooter wife Darling, and trigger-happy psychopath Bats, who takes a disliking to Baby.
 While the crew attempts to purchase illegal arms at a rendezvous from a contact of Doc's, the Butcher, Bats recognizes the Butcher and his men are undercover police and opens fire, resulting in most of the dealers being killed.
 Afterward, Bats makes Baby stop at Debora's diner, unaware of Baby and Debora's romance.
 Baby, aware of Bats's homicidal habit, stops him from killing her to avoid paying.

 Doc is furious, revealing that the dealers were dirty cops on his payroll.
 He decides to cancel the heist, but Bats, Buddy and Darling disagree.
 Doc lets Baby decide; he chooses to go through with it.
 Baby attempts to slip away late that night, hoping to take Debora and leave.
 He is stopped by Buddy and Bats, who have discovered his recordings and believe he is a police informant; when they and Doc hear his mixtapes, they are convinced of his innocence.